Power producer Drax to invest £3bn to double biomass production after hailing 'excellent' progress during 2021

 “We believe Drax can deliver growth and become a global leader in sustainable biomass and negative emissions and a UK leader in dispatchable, renewable generation.

-“As a global leader in negative emissions, we’re going to scale up our ambitions internationally.
-Drax is now targeting 12 million tonnes of carbon removals each year by 2030 by using BECCS.
+Mr Gardiner added that Drax has made excellent progress during 2021 in advancing its BECCS (bioenergy with carbon capture and storage) project.

+If approved by Government, the scheme has the potential to transport and securely store nearly 50 per cent of all UK industrial cluster CO2 emissions – up to 27 million tonnes of CO2 emissions a year by 2030.

-"This includes the negative emissions we can deliver at Drax Power Station in the UK and through potential new-build BECCS projects in North America and Europe, supporting a new sector of the economy, which will create jobs, clean growth and exciting export opportunities.”
+“This includes the negative emissions we can deliver at Drax Power Station in the UK and through potential new-build BECCS projects in North America and Europe, supporting a new sector of the economy, which will create jobs, clean growth and exciting export opportunities,” Mr Gardiner said.

+This year has seen energy prices skyrocket owing to a range of factors, including the high price of gas coming out of Russia and the system being tight.

+The crisis has caused many suppliers – including Harrogate-based CEG – to go to the wall.

 ---